YuriGor/deepdash/docs/index.md

         - `key` - parent key|index
         - `path` - parent path
         - `parent` - grandparent with the same structure.
-    - next `parent` fields are available if `tree` option was activated:
-        - `isTreeChildren` - true if this parent is `children` collection.
+        - `childrenPath` - contains matched `childrenPath` path of this parent node, chosen from `childrenPath` array, if it was specified.
-        - `childrenPath` - contains matched `children` path (specific one from `tree.children` option array)
+    - `childrenPath` - contains matched `childrenPath` path of current value, chosen from `childrenPath` array, if it was specified.
-        - `isTreeNode` - true if `parent` is an element of some `children` collection.
-Only this values will be passed into iteratee.
-    - `parents` - an array with all parent objects starting from the root level. `parent` object listed above is just the last element of this array
+    - `parents` - an array with all parent objects starting from the root level. `parent` object described above is just the last element of this array
     - `obj` - source object
     - `depth` - current value's nesting level
     - `afterIterate` - this flag will be true if it's a second invokation of the `iteratee`.
 See `options.callbackAfterIterate` for details.